rahulumrao/Amber_atom_type/README.md

 Details of used module can be found in the AMBER manual with the link given.
-Just for the breaf discription the main module is 'amtechamber' which will generate a 'mol2' file This mol2 file will have the atom type information according to AMBER forcefield which further can be used for the calculations.
+Just for the breaf discription the main module is 'amtechamber' which will generate a 'mol2' file This mol2 file will have the atom type information according to AMBER forcefield, which further can be used for the calculations.

 Ex. mol2 File